List of dams and reservoirs of the Tennessee River

 The Tennessee Valley Authority operates the Tennessee River system to provide a wide range of public benefits: year-round navigation, flood damage reduction, affordable electricity, improved water quality and water supply, recreation, and economic growth.

-The TVA established the stairway of nine dams and locks that turned the Tennessee River into a 652-mile-long river highway.
-Dams and reservoirs on the main stem of the river include the following (listed from the farthest upstream to the farthest downstream):
+The TVA established the stairway of twenty-nine dams and thirteen locks that turned the Tennessee River into a 652-mile-long river highway.
+Dams and reservoirs on the main stem of the river include the following (listed from the furthest upstream to the furthest downstream):